hexaxsoftwares/houx.js/README.md

     </Widget>
 ```

-Elements with no specified slot, will be rendered into the default slot, if provided.
+Elements with no specified slot, will be rendered into the default slot, if any default slot element is provided.

-Slot contents are merged , and replaces  the matching slot element on the child element.
+Slot contents are merged , and replaces  the matching slot element within the child element.

 ### **The `Build` function**